pegasystems/pega-launchpad-functions/README.md

 ## Text To List: Parses a delimited string into a List of cases

-This method takes a delimited string, and returns its tokens in a List of objects.
+This method takes a delimited string, and returns its tokens in a List of Map<String,String> objects.
 You can use a JSON transform to map those tokens back into your application data as required.

 ### Java code info:
 - **Class**:  [com.pega.lpst.Parser](https://github.com/miratim/PegaLPSTTools/blob/master/src/main/java/com/pega/lpst/Parser.java)